 Start off with Breakfast

-Fuel up at the Broken Spur Inn's breakfast buffet.
+Fuel up at the Broken Spur Inn's hot breakfast buffet.
 It's just five minutes from the park's entrance in Torrey, Utah.
-Breakfast includes freshly baked pastries from their own Branding Iron Bakery.
-If you want breakfast to go, stop by the bakery's outlet, The Sweet Saloon down the hill from the hotel.
+Breakfast includes freshly baked pastries made from scratch daily, homemade granola, biscuits & gravy, fresh fruit and country potatoes served in a fun Old West atmosphere.

 Hike to Hickman Bridge